vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 2001

-History through Textual Criticism in the Study of Śaivism, the Pa˜
+History through Textual Criticism in the Study of Śaivism, the Pañcarātra

-ncarātra

 and the Buddhist Yoginītantraṣ in: Grimal, François \(eḍ\), Les sources et le temps/Sources and Time.
 Pondichéry. pp. 1–47.